-2. Connect the modem to your router's Internet port with an Ethernet cable.

-- 3. Turn on the modem, and then wait about 2 minutes for it to restart. - 4.
-Connect the power adapter to the router and turn on the router. - 5.
-Verify that the following LEDs are on and solid to confirm the harware is connected correctly.
+- 2. Turn off the modem, and remove the backup battery if it has one. - 3.
+Connect the modem to your router's Internet port with an Ethernet cable. - 4.
+Turn on the modem, and then wait about 2 minutes for it to restart. - 5.
+Connect the power adapter to the router and turn on the router. - 6.
+Verify that the following LEDs are on and solid to confirm the hardware is connected correctly.

-If the 2.4G LED and 5G LED are off, press and hold the WPS/Wi-Fi On/Off button on the back panel for about 2 seconds.
-Within a few seconds, both the LEDs should turn solid on.
+If the Wi-Fi LED is off, press and hold the WiFi button on the side panel for about 2 seconds.
+Within a few seconds, the LED should turn solid on.

-- 6. Connect your computer to the router. - Method 1: Wired
+- 7. Connect your computer to the router. - · Method 1: Wired